 Please do something about your life if you are not happy with it.
 Hating on people who make and spend more than you is a waste of time.
 Your feelings will only make you more miserable.

 Save aggressively, invest aggressively, take more calculated risks, and get neutral inflation by owning your own home.
-The animosity renters have towards homeowners and the real estate market will simply grow into a larger animosity towards every aspect of people living middle class lifestyles today if you don’t take action.
+The animosity renters have towards homeowners and the real estate market will simply grow.

 If you are easily offended by anybody for any reason, ask yourself the following questions: